Is Overeating Anonymous Right for You? Pros and Cons Explained

 But I don’t think it needs to be that way.

-You can learn to be free, truly free around food.
+You can learn to be truly free around food.
 And no, I’m not talking about being ‘free’ and then binge eating right away.

 Concluding Thoughts To Stop Eating Compulsively / OA